peteroupc/peteroupc.github.io/exporand.md

    and they show that 2 \* _&lambda;_, where 0 &le; _&lambda;_ &lt; 1/2, is one function that does not admit a Bernoulli factory.  _f_(_&lambda;_) can be a constant, including an irrational number; see "[**Algorithms for Irrational Constants**](https://peteroupc.github.io/bernoulli.html#Algorithms_for_Irrational_Constants)" for ways to simulate constant probabilities.
 3. If the PSRN is accepted, optionally fill the PSRN with uniform random digits as necessary to give its fractional part _n_ digits (similarly to **FillGeometricBag** above), where _n_ is a precision parameter, then return the PSRN.

-However, the speed of this algorithm depends crucially on the mode (highest point) of _f_ in \[0, 1\].[^31]  As the mode approaches 0, the average rejection rate increases.
+However, the speed of this algorithm depends crucially on the mode (highest point) of _f_(_&lambda;_) with 0 &le; _&lambda;_ &le; 1.[^31]  As the mode approaches 0, the average rejection rate increases.
 Effectively, this step generates a point uniformly at random in a 1&times;1 area in space.
 If the mode is close to 0, _f_ will cover only a tiny portion of this area, so that the chance is high that the generated point will fall outside the area of _f_ and have to be rejected.

 The beta distribution's PDF at (1) fits the requirements of Keane and O'Brien (for `alpha` and `beta` both greater than 1), thus it can be simulated by Bernoulli factories and is covered by this general algorithm.